Swathimrs/NextGen-Business-Insights/README.md

 **View objective:**

-1. Created a dashboard [Home View](https://github.com/Swathimrs/NextGen-Business-Insights/blob/main/Home%20Page.png) for the user to navigate to different Views in the Dashboard.
+Created a dashboard [Home View](https://github.com/Swathimrs/NextGen-Business-Insights/blob/main/Home%20Page.png)  for the users to navigate to different Views in the Dashboard.

-2. The Images have navigation to their respective Views.
+The Images have navigation to their respective Views.

 **•	Last Refreshed Date:** Shows the last data when the database was refreshed.